rseon/mallow/README.md

 ## Minimal installation

-The following files are required to make the framework work.
-The others can be deleted.
+The following files are required to make the framework work.<br>
+The others are here for testing purpose and can be deleted.

 - `/app/Controller/IndexController.php` : your homepage (called by the `index` route)
+- `/app/Models` : folder required but files into it are optional
 - `/app/Views/layouts/app.php` : main layout
 - `/app/Views/index.php` : homepage
 - `/app/config.php` : app configuration
-- `/app/routes.php` : app configuration
+- `/app/routes.php` : routes
 - `/resources/langs` : folder required but files into it are optional
 - `/.env` : sensitive data (don't commit them !)